Gorilla trekking… the measure of adventure

 We climb for a couple hours.
 It’s a tough trek.
 We’re a relatively fit group but when I look back I can see some stragglers.
 The guide stops for a break, and I can see that Holly looks pretty wiped.
 We start again.
 And after another half hour the guide stops and points to some of the densest jungle I’ve ever seen.

-Matt, who has a 300 zoom focuses in.
-“GORILLAS!!!!”
-We look carefully at the scene.
-And soon we realize there is something there.
-With my zoom I can finally make it out.
+My partner, who has a 300-degree zoom, focuses in.
+“GORILLAS!!!”
+We look carefully at the scene and soon realise there is something there.
+With my zoom, I can finally make it out.
 There are, indeed, wild gorillas here.

-The first thing I recall is that it all seemed absurd.
-Having a hauntingly human face staring back at you in jungle seems odd to say the least.
+The first thing I recall is that it all seemed surreal.
+Having such a hauntingly beautiful and serene human-like face staring back at you in the jungle seems odd, to say the least.

-At our first sighting the guide sets his clock.
+But it is the best hour of my life.
+At our first sighting, the guide sets his clock.
 We get exactly one hour with the gorillas.
-He tells us leave our bags, and only bring our cameras as we follow a steep banked trail for the last 5 minutes to Charles’ family.
+He tells us to leave our bags and only bring our cameras as we follow a steep banked trail for the last 5 minutes to Charles’ family.

 The next thing I remember is looking down a steep hill.
-Nick, who is a few paces ahead whispers “Gorillas, oh my god, gorillas!”
+Nick, who is a few paces ahead, whispers, “Gorillas, oh my god, gorillas!”
 Below us is a female with a baby and another young male.
-What amazes me is that my heart is going 1000 miles a minute, while they look so peaceful, so composed.
+What amazes me is that my heart is going 1000 miles a minute while they look so peaceful, so composed.
 I break out my camera and start snapping madly.
-This first contact is one of my favorites, because I hadn’t yet figured out the rules for the next hour.
+This first contact is one of my favourites because I hadn’t yet figured out the rules for the next hour.

-The guide tells us that at all times we should keep 7 meters distance.
-But, as the young male approaches me, I quickly learn that the seven meter rule is one imposed by humans – this gorilla family obviously hasn’t been briefed!
+The guide tells us to keep a 7-meter distance at all times.
+But as the young male approaches me, I quickly learn that humans impose this rule—this gorilla family hasn’t been briefed!

-The guide tells us we need to move, and we struggle up the steep embankment as the male easily gains on me.
-Finally I reach the flat trail and, unfazed, the gorilla pushes right past me into the bush, only a couple meters from where I’m standing.
+The guide tells us we must move, and we struggle up the steep embankment as the male quickly gains on me.
+Finally, I reach the flat trail, and unfazed, the gorilla pushes past me into the bush, only a couple of meters from where I’m standing.

 The group idles forward to a flat clearing.
 It’s here we get our first glimpse of Charles.
-He’s unmistakable, on all fours with his massive knuckles pushed against the ground.
-It seems that he’s posing, pushing his silver back towards us.
-He’s an amazing display, and everything about him exudes power and strength.
-Around him are his family.
+He’s unmistakable, on all fours, with his massive knuckles pushed against the ground.
+It seems that he’s posing, making his silver back towards us.
+He’s a fantastic display; everything about him exudes power and strength.
+Around him is his family.
 There must be four or five that are busying themselves.
-They chew branches, and graze on vegetation, while all the while Charles stays poised on the hilltop.
+They chew branches and graze on vegetation while Charles stays poised on the hilltop.

-Cameras are snapping and we’re all trying to reconcile the fact that we’re in a jungle in Rwanda, and that in front of us is a family of wild gorillas.
-You’d be surprised how often over the hour I thought this must be some bizarre dream.
+Cameras are snapping, and we’re all trying to reconcile that we’re in a jungle in Rwanda and that in front of us is a family of wild gorillas.
+You’d be surprised how often I thought this must be some bizarre dream over the hour.

-One of the little infant gorillas comes towards us.
-The guide tells us we have to move back – the little guys tend to be the most curious and he is likely to get too close.
+One of the little infant gorillas approaches us.
+The guide tells us to move back—the little guys tend to be the most curious, and he will likely get too close.
 There’s a strange give-and-take here.
-We want as close an encounter as possible while the guide has the responsibility to keep us back.
-But the infant (we later learn he’s three years old) comes closer and stares at Matt in the eyes.
+We want as close an encounter as possible, while the guide is responsible for keeping us back.
+But the infant (we later learn he’s three years old) comes closer and stares Matt in the eyes.

 Charles

 A few minutes later, we have our best encounter with Charles.
-He’s been on the hilltop the entire time, but he suddenly gets up and starts walking towards us.
+He’s been on the hilltop the entire time but suddenly gets up and walks towards us.
 It’s now that his size becomes apparent.

-Up until now, I haven’t feared for my safety, but suddenly I’m a bit nervous.
+Until now, I haven’t feared for my safety, but I’m suddenly a bit nervous.
 I mean, what if this gorilla doesn’t want us here?
-This is after all his home, and we are the guests.
-And what does a 300 pound silver back gorilla do with unwelcome guests anyway?
+This is, after all, his home, and we are the guests.
+And what does a 300-pound silverback gorilla do with unwelcome guests anyway?
 But the guide doesn’t urge us to move.
 And soon, he’s right in front of us, only a meter away.
-And just has he passes, he stands up, beats he chest and walks off into the bush.
+And just as he passes, he stands up, beats his chest and walks off into the bush.

 We’re all a bit stunned.

-We also see a gorilla in the trees, who is swinging, tarzan style.
+We also see a gorilla swinging branch to branch in the trees.
 It looks like fun, I’m almost tempted to give it a try.
 Then the guide tells us there are 10 minutes left.
 We try to argue.
 It seems impossible that 45 minutes went by that quickly.
 But, he shows us his watch.
-For the final ten minutes I consciously put down my camera.
+For the final ten minutes, I consciously put down my camera.
 I’ve been so busy snapping I’ve hardly had time to appreciate what I’m seeing.

-In spite of their size, these are docile, gentle creatures.
+In spite of their size, these are gentle creatures.
 They are contented to munch on the thick vegetation while the little gorillas play.
 Perhaps, I think, it’s ironic that it’s me who feared the gorillas.
-After all it’s humans that have brought them to the brink of extinction.
+After all, humans have brought them to the brink of extinction.

 And then, in the fastest hour of my life, the guide tells us we’re done.
-All of us try to sneak a few more minutes, but he urges us on.
+We all try to sneak a few more minutes, but he urges us on.

 It’s a tough hike back, but we’re all buzzing about our experience.
-And there’s one thing that we all seem to agree: $650 was a bargain for the experience we had with Charles and his family.
+And there’s one thing that we all seem to agree on: the permit fee was a bargain for the experience we had with Charles and his family.